brianzou03/bri-commerce/README.md

 1. I will not be including a profile page
 2. I will not be including an item page
 3. I will not be including images with any of the items.
+4. The Schemas are different as well
-4. There are other differences from the wireframe.
-However, I will definitely meet the minimum requirements.
+5. There are other differences from the wireframe.
+However, I have reached the minimum requirements for the project.

 ## Site map

 ![list](documentation/bricommerce_sitemap.png)

+Note that the site map is different from the final project, where the home page, cart_page, and inventory_page are on the same level, and the other pages (item page and profile page) are not included.

 ## User Stories or Use Cases

-1. as a non-registered user, I can register a new account on the site
+1. as a user, I can add a username and a bio
-2. as a user, I can log into the website
+2. as a user, I can access a cart_page and inventory_page
-3. as a user, I can add items to my shopping cart
+3. as a user, I can add items to a cart with respective values
-4. as a user, I can view an item's page with review and description
+4. as a user, I can add items to an inventory with respective descriptions
-5. as a user, I can review an item
-6. as a user, I can view my shopping cart with the items I added
+5. as a user, I can remove a cart
-7. as a user, I can "purchase" the items from my shopping cart, moving them to my inventory
-8. as a user, I can view my inventory with the items I bought
-9. as a user, I can modify my own profile page with an image and a bio
+6. as a user, I can remove an inventory
-10. as a user, I can view my own profile page

 ## Research Topics

 ### (2 points) dotenv
-    * Configuration management -> dotenv is a good practice to have so I will look more into the proper convention to incorporate dotenv into the project

 #### Research on dotenv:
 1. .env files are associated with the dotenv package in various programming languges